JoshuaKGoldberg/Goldblog/content/blog/code-before-super/index.md

 > [src/compiler/checker.ts#34754](https://github.com/microsoft/TypeScript/pull/29374/files#diff-d9ab6589e714c71e657f601cf30ff51dfc607fc98419bf72e04f6b0fa92cc4b8R34754)

-Next up was making sure nothing in the constructor accessed `super` or `this` before the `super(...)` call.
+Next up was making sure nothing in the constructor accessed `super` or `this` before the `super()` call.
 I did that with a for loop over the statements in the constructor.
 For each statement:

-1. If the statement is an expression statement that contains a `super(...)` call, mark that we found it and break the loop
+1. If the statement is an expression statement that contains a `super()` call, mark that we found it and break the loop
 2. If the statement is a "prologue directive", continue
 3. If the statement "immediately" references `super` or `this`, break the loop

-At the end of the loop, if we hadn't found the `super(...)` call, issue a type error for failing to find it.
+At the end of the loop, if we hadn't found the `super()` call, issue a type error for failing to find it.

 #### Prologue Directives